A Review of the Technivorm Moccamaster Review: The KBGT Drip Coffee Maker

 These filter coffeemakers are all handmade in The Netherlands, which means that they are made and assembled by hand and individually tested in a live situation.– Technivorm

 Technivorm has been making world-class coffee makers for over 50 years.
-It’s no wonder then that the KBT741 brews excellent coffee — one sip, and you wouldn’t want to go back to any other drip coffee maker.
+It’s no wonder then that the KBGT brews excellent coffee — one sip, and you wouldn’t want to go back to any other drip coffee maker.
+It is no doubt one of the best-rated coffee makers out there.
 Let’s find out what wizardry lies under this coffee machine’s classy exterior.

 Design – 4.5/5